maxeymr/meanstack_docker/README.md

 4. Setup Express API Application
    In the meanstack directory, create a directory with the command mkdir express

-In the express directory, create a file named package.json with the following text&
+In the express directory, create a file named package.json with the following text

 ```
 {